Experts warn that the festive season is the most testing time of the year for those stuck in unhappy relationships or marriages

-"And it you have a suspicion that your partner might be having a fling, you are likely to become hyper-sensitive around the date of his or her Christmas party, and you'd be more inclined to check your partner's texting history, to look out for the smell of someone else's perfume or aftershave and to look through your partner's pockets.
+"And if you have a suspicion that your partner might be having a fling, you are likely to become hyper-sensitive around the date of his or her Christmas party, and you'd be more inclined to check your partner's texting history, to look out for the smell of someone else's perfume or aftershave and to look through your partner's pockets."

 Moore also warned that the run-up to Christmas will be a particularly challenging period for couples in unhappy relationships.